FranckPachot/oracle-statspack-grafana/README.md

 ## declare Data Source in Grafana

 Then you can access Grafana on 443 port and declare a PostgreSQL source:
-- Name: oracle-perfstat-fdw (which I set as default)
+- Name: Oracle Perf Stat (which I set as default)
 - Host: oracle-perfstat-fdw:5432
 - User: postgres
 - Password: POSTGRESQL_ADMIN_PASSWORD (as defined above)